that explain dark matter

 * Deur's approach builds on the common quantum gravity paradigm of gravity as QCD squared (strictly speaking Yang-Mills squared, but QCD is an SU(3) Yang–Mills theory).

 * Deur's background as a professional QCD scientist pretty much assures that his non-abelian gauge field mathematics are sound.
-Independent efforts corroborate the validity of the main simplification he makes relative to quantum gravity with a spin-2 massless graviton.
+Independent efforts corroborate the validity of the main simplification he makes relative to quantum gravity with a spin-2 massless graviton, as do classical GR reproductions of the same effects.

-* Deur's solution is pretty much the simplest possible resolution of the problems of quantum gravity, dark matter and dark energy, because (1) it does so with no new particles (other than the graviton found in all quantum gravity theories), (2) no new forces, and (3) one fewer fundamental physical constants than the existing core theory of the Standard Model and General Relativity (without dark matter).
+* Deur's solution is pretty much the simplest possible resolution of the problems of quantum gravity, dark matter and dark energy, because (1) it does so with no new particles, (2) no new forces, and (3) one fewer fundamental physical constant than the existing core theory of the Standard Model and General Relativity (without dark matter), i.e. without the cosmological constant Λ.

-* The ΛCDM Model, also known as the Lambda-CDM Model, also known as the Standard Model of Cosmology, requires that 97.8% of the mass-energy of the universe be made up of never observed dark matter and dark energy, while Deur's theory relies entirely on Standard Model fundamental particles and massless gravitons.
+* The ΛCDM Model, also known as the Lambda-CDM Model, also known as the Standard Model of Cosmology, requires that 97.8% of the mass-energy of the universe be made up of never observed dark matter and dark energy, while Deur's theory relies entirely on Standard Model fundamental particles.

 * Many modified gravity theories assume new scalar and vector fields in addition to the tensor field of the graviton.
 Many dark matter particle theories require a new self-interaction force between dark matter particles or a new force governing interactions between dark matter and ordinary matter, or both.
 Deur's theory, in contrast, gives rise to no new forces or fields.